-How to make sure you choose an eco-friendly hideaway for your next trip and help cultivate a sustainable living.
+How to make sure you choose eco-friendly sustainable hotels for your next trip and help cultivate a sustainable living.

 Green is the new black when it comes to travel.
 According to Booking.com’s 2018 Sustainable Travel Report, 78 percent of U.S. travelers say they want to travel more sustainably, with more and more sustainable hotels coming onto the market.

 In order to be a sustainable hotel, the hotel company needs to reduce its impact on the environment by using products that are completely renewable or sustainably harvested so as not to add to pollution.
 This is opposed to a green hotel, which would use wind or solar power to take itself off the grid.